Table of Contents

 Simple random sample

 Random sampling refers to an unpredictable selection of sample where each unit of value in a data set has an equal probability or a chance of selection.
 No set prediction can define which sample will be chosen exactly.
+Simple random sampling is a completely random method of selecting subjects.
+These can include assigning numbers to all subjects and then using a random number generator to choose random numbers.

 A sampling frame is the list of units, members or individuals from which a population has to be selected.
 The simplest way to select a sample to generate results for the whole population is through simple random sampling (SRS).

 Samples which are selected randomly differ from the other samples.
 Each newly drawn sample has a different value of variables.
 The difference between samples is termed as sample variability.
-Sample variability is a normal part of sampling technique; it does not infer that the sample does not represent the entire population.
+Sample variability is a normal part of the sampling technique; it does not infer that the sample does not represent the entire population.

 When samples are drawn from more than one group of the population, it is known as stratified sampling.
 In case sample variability is high and more complicated, sampling is required to draw a sample which represents the whole population, so sampling is used.
 Each homogeneous group from a population is known as “strata.”
 Samples from different strata are drawn and later combined to get the collective results about a whole population.

-Example: Suppose a team of researchers have researched the demographics of students from within a High School in London.
+Example: Suppose a team of researchers has researched the demographics of students from within a High School in London.
 They found the percentage of different subjects as follow: 16% major in accounting, 38% major in English, 14% major in science and 32% major in mathematics.
 The division of the population has shown four strata representing different groups.

 The research team then found the proportion of each strata.
 It has been observed that the proportion of each stratum is not same.
 The research team then re-sampled the 1,000 students, finding out 160 students with accounting, 380 students in English, 140 students in science and 320 students in mathematics groups.
 The division of the population in different groups has made a better representation of students.